brightcove/brightcove-player-sdk-ios-ima/README.md

 BCOVIMA gives you control over how ads requests are made, via the `BCOVIMAAdsRequestPolicy` class.
 The class provides factory methods for the supported policies.
 Once you obtain an instance of the correct policy, you need to provide it to the `BCOVPlayerSDKManager` to create a playback controller or a playback session provider.

-In Quick Start, an example of VMAP is gaven.
+In Quick Start, an example of VMAP is given.
 Here is a VAST example.

         IMASettings *imaSettings = [[IMASettings alloc] init];
         imaSettings.ppid = kViewControllerIMAPublisherID;